 The Touch Tunnel is still at LSC!
 I loved it when I was a little girl!
 Ben did not feel the same way, so we did not attempt to go on it, but it is one of the most popular things to do at LSC.
 This 80-foot, crawl-through, pitch-black tunnel has been the hands-down favorite at LSC for years.
 Exploring an unknown environment in the dark makes you realize how much we rely on sight to move through the world.

 Tips: The Touch Tunnel experience is available on a first-come, first-served basis.
 Line up early!
 To allow everyone in the queue a chance to experience the Touch Tunnel on busy days, the line may be closed to newcomers up to an hour before the building closes.
 Children under 7 years old must be accompanied by a parent or chaperone.
-Guests who are claustrophobic, pregnant, cannot crawl for 10 minutes, or have existing injuries or back pain should not attempt this exhibition.
+Guests who are claustrophobic, pregnant, cannot crawl for 10 minutes,

 We checked out Wonder Why.
 Ben was fascinated with creating a 6-foot soap bubble.
 He also loved the Kalliroscope.
 Other things to do include: Experimenting with the attributes of air at the Bernoulli Blower, Scaling the fossil-studded Rock Climbing Wall, and creating your own masterpiece at the Digital Picasso station.